Pope Francis names 21 new cardinals, including prelates based in Hong Kong and Jerusalem - The Boston Globe

 Advertisement

+Francis has now named nine batches of new cardinals in his 10-year papacy.
+Even before this latest group, he had already appointed the large majority of those eligible to elect the next pontiff — those aged under 80.
+With the latest appointments, the number of cardinals who meet that condition stands at 137.

+That means, increasingly, the men who will vote for whoever succeeds Francis, in the event of his resignation or death, are churchmen supportive of his values, priorities, and perspectives and who share his vision for the future of the Catholic Church.

-Other churchmen chosen to receive the cardinal red include those from Cape Town, South Africa; Juba, South Sudan, which the pope visited earlier this year on a pilgrimage; Penang, Malaysia; and Lodz, Poland.
+Three of the churchmen chosen to receive the cardinal red work in Africa, a continent where the Church has experience growth in recent decades.
+They are Monsignor Stephen Brislin, 66, archbishop of Cape Town, South Africa; Monsignor Protase Rugambwa, 63, coadjutor archbishop of Tabora, Tanzania; and Monsignor Stephen Ameyu Martin Mulla, 59, archbishop of Juba, South Sudan, which the pope visited earlier this year.

-Eighteen of the 21 new cardinals are younger than 80 and would be eligible to vote in a conclave.
+The office that Francis appointed Fernández to is traditionally headed by a cardinal.
+But the speed with which the La Plata archbishop was tapped publicly as a cardinal — eight days after the appointment — was notable and highlights the attention the pontiff gives to that office.

+A US-based group that tracks how the Catholic hierarchy deals with allegations of sexual abuse by clergy says Francis made a “troubling” choice in picking the Argentine archbishop, who, in 2019, refused to believe victims who accused a priest in that archdiocese of sexually abusing boys.